-Time flies by so fast that — although we’d prefer if it didn’t — it can feel scary to deliberately hit pause for long enough to slow down.
+Time flies by so fast — although we’d all prefer it didn’t — that it can feel scary to deliberately hit pause for long enough to slow down.

 It’s why unchosen shake-ups to our routines can feel so jolting.
 Disruption to your daily flow sends a shock to your system, like a solitary murmur in your heartbeat that you can’t not feel… standing apart from the ten thousand before that you didn’t.